connexcs/docs/docs/getting-started.md

 To verify your email address:

 1. Select `Verify Email`.
-2. An **Email Verification Sent** popup confirms the email was sent to your address.
+2. The Personal Profile Screen pops-up
+2. Click the orange `!` next to Email, this will generate a code and send it to the email address.
-3. Click the link in the email or copy & paste the verification code into the Verification Code field
+3. Click the link in the email or copy & paste the code into the Verification Code field in the Verify Email pop-up.
 4. Click `Verify`.

 ### Mobile Verification